cerus/edina/edinac/README.md

 # edina/edinac

-EdinaC is going to be a compiler that targets x86 Linux machines.
+EdinaC is going to be a compiler that targets many languages, including Java and ASM.